K. Punnaiah

-Honourable Sri Justice Kothapalli Punnaiah (1924 – 1 December 2018) was an Indian politician and latterly high Court judge.
+Kothapalli Punnaiah (1924 – 1 December 2018) was an Indian politician and latterly high court judge.

 Biography

-He served as the Judge of High Court of Andhra Pradesh from 1974 - 1985.
+He served as a judge of the Andhra Pradesh High Court from 1974 - 1985.
 He was one of the 11 member Constitution Review Committee proposed by NDA government in 2000.
 He also served as the chairman of state SC/ST Commission.

 Background

 He was born in 1924.
 After a brief stint as a lawyer in Srikakulam district court during 1952–53, Punnaiah took to politics and was first elected to the state assembly in 1955 from the Cheepurupally constituency in Srikakulam district.
-He has also served as vice-president of the Srikakulam Zilla Parishad in 1958 and was elected to the assembly unopposed in 1962.
-After having a political career he took to Judicial career and elevated to the level of Judge of High Court.
+He also served as vice-president of the Srikakulam Zilla Parishad in 1958 and was elected to the assembly unopposed in 1962.
+After having a political career he took to judicial career and was elevated to the level of Judge of High Court.

-His politician daughter, K. Pratibha Bharati, was the speaker of the Andhra Pradesh assembly, the first woman in the state to occupy the coveted post.
+His politician daughter, K. Pratibha Bharati, was the speaker of the Andhra Pradesh assembly, the first woman speaker of the state legislature.